NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Cutting through the weatherstrip adhesive on the front speaker and bracket using a small pick](/images/celica-audio-and-nav-upgrade/front-speaker-sticky-stuff.webp) *Cutting through the weatherstrip adhesive on the front speaker and bracket using a small pick*

-After you pry the speaker off and desoldering the wires off, flip that speaker over on top your wood panel, trace the speaker outline and screw holes, and then start cutting.
+After you pry the speaker off and desolder the wires, flip that speaker over on top your wood panel and trace the speaker outline as well as the screw holes.

 ![Front speaker flipped over on birch plywood](/images/celica-audio-and-nav-upgrade/front-speaker-flipped-on-birch.webp) *Front speaker flipped over on birch plywood*

 ![Front adapter fully cut](/images/celica-audio-and-nav-upgrade/front-birch-adapter-inner-circle-cut.webp) *Front adapter fully cut*

-Once everything is fully cut mount the adapter to the front speaker bracket (make sure to add some [3M Weatherstrip adhesive](https://www.3m.com/3M/en_US/p/d/b5005005008/) between the adapter and the bracket), attach the speaker and secure it with hardware, and finally add some foam to the edges of the adapter to prevent and rattling sounds of it hitting the door panel.
+Once everything is fully cut mount the adapter back to the front speaker bracket using some [3M Weatherstrip adhesive](https://www.3m.com/3M/en_US/p/d/b5005005008/) to replace some of the adhesive you peeled off.
+Then install the new speaker and add some foam tape to the edges of the adapter to prevent any rattling sounds on the door panel.
+Remember to add [blue loctite 242](https://www.loctiteproducts.com/en/products/specialty-products/specialty/loctite_threadlockerblue242.html) on the speaker nut and bolts.

 ![Front speaker adapter complete with speaker installed](/images/celica-audio-and-nav-upgrade/front-speaker-adapters-new.webp) *Front speaker adapter complete with speaker installed*

-Now all you have to do is add some [spade connectors](https://smile.amazon.com/gp/product/B07V35375X) to the wires you soldered and attach them to the speaker terminals.
+Now all you have to do is add some [spade connectors](https://smile.amazon.com/gp/product/B07V35375X) to the wires you desoldered and attach them to the speaker terminals.

 ## Center Console Trim Removal

-Before moving on to the head unit, you will need to remove all the center console trim pieces to get access to the old cassette deck unit (or whatever came your Celica) and remove it.
-Start off my removing the shift knob and then popping of the shift boot/cigarette lighter trim with your trim pry tools (don't forget to unplug the cigarette lighter wire before yanking it off) .
+Before moving on to the head unit, you will need to remove all the center console trim pieces to get access to the old cassette deck unit (or whatever came your Celica).
+Start off by removing the shift knob and then popping off the shift boot/cigarette lighter trim with your trim pry tools (don't forget to unplug the cigarette lighter wire before yanking it off).

 ![Shift boot trim removed](/images/celica-audio-and-nav-upgrade/shift-boot-trim-removed.webp) *Shift boot trim removed*

-Now with this removed it will expose two screws which I have circled in red on the next image.
-Remove the screws and one again pop off the head unit trim with your trim tool.
+With this removed it will expose two screws which I have circled in red on the next image.
+Remove these screws and once again pop off the head unit trim with your trim tool.

 ![Prying off the head unit trim with a trim tool](/images/celica-audio-and-nav-upgrade/head-unit-trim-removal.webp) *Prying off the head unit trim with a trim tools*